 Google Assistant is only an incremental advance over current voice search

 High expectations made me want it to do more and be more naturally conversational.
-But that will come.
+That will come.

 You want it to do more.
 That was my feeling about the Google Assistant after using the new Pixel XL for several days.